|Admission to the College||Readmission to the College|

 A student may delay his or her entrance to The College of St. Scholastica for up to one year.
 Students deferring entry to the College will be assured of positions in the class for which they apply.
 Students who wait longer than one year must reapply to the College.

-A College of St. Scholastica student who has been absent from the College for one semester or more and is in good academic standing must apply for read mission to the College.
+A College of St. Scholastica student who has been absent from the College for one year or more and is in good academic standing must apply for readmission to the College.
 This no-fee application is available through the Office of Admissions and may be completed at the time of registration.
-Official transcripts of all course work completed while absent from the College will be required as part of the readmission process.
+Official transcripts of all coursework completed while absent from the College will be required as part of the readmission process.

 A student who left the College on academic probation or enforced withdrawal, must, in addition to fulfilling the requirements listed above, apply at least one month prior to the first day of classes of the semester for which the student expects to enroll and is advised to show evidence of positive life change or academic progress in support of the application.
 All such applications are referred to the Admissions Committee, which will provide a recommendation to the vice president for academic affairs.
 The decision made by the vice president for academic affairs is final.